The best Black Friday deals 2019

 💡TechRadar's Big Black Friday Tip: Buy it now!💡

-Wondering whether to pull the trigger on a deal you've found?
-Scared it will go cheaper on Cyber Monday?
-Our advice: if it has a good discount attached to it, go for it!
+If you're thinking about a deal at the moment, or you're scared it will go cheaper on Cyber Monday, then our advice is simple: if it has a good discount attached to it, go for it!
 If you later find the product is cheaper elsewhere, you can always buy it again and return the original.
 Just make sure to check the retailer's terms and conditions for returning items.

+It's basically been Apple products that have been the winners - with $400 cashback on an iPhone 11, lower prices on AirPods and Apple Watches and Macbook / iPads being cheaper than ever before, it's been (and still is) the time to grab yourself a bargain.

+There's more in there too - Dyson has been popular for Black Friday 2019, DNA kits have been a surprise package and we've even seen great discount on power tools as well.

 Black Friday deals Quick Links: